Asthma is a chronic lung disorder that causes swelling and inflammation in the lungs. According to the

 Asthma is a common disorder among both children and adults.
 Although it can lead to difficulty breathing, with proper planning and preparation it is possible to control and prevent frequent asthma attacks.

 There are many medications available for both short- and long-term care.
-It’s useful to create a plan detailing how to prevent an attack and when to seek emergency care is good to share with friends, relatives, and caregivers.
+It’s useful to create a plan detailing how to prevent an attack and when to seek emergency care.
+Share your plan with friends, relatives, and caregivers.